 HOW TO MAKE FRIED MOZZARELLA

-Fried Mozzarella is really pretty simple.
+Making this iconic appetizer is really pretty simple.
 As with all recipes, choosing top-notch ingredients will always help produce top-notch taste and texture.

 It should go without say that using a quality mozzarella cheese is key.
 Don’t buy the mozzarella sticks that are in the supermarket cheese section.
 There is an edible casing around the cheese that makes it impossible for the breading to adhere to.
 It also doesn’t fry very well.